Header Image: © HBO

 Most prominent speakers: The chanted incantations of the maegi Mirri Maz Duur are in Asshai’i.
 The Red Priestess Melisandre is from Asshai, but we have not seen her speak it yet.

 The half-legendary lands of the distant east, Asshai and the Shadow Lands, possess their own language, which is used in magical spells.
 Peterson created a rough sketch of the Asshai’i language in Season 1, but the only time we get to hear it is when Mirri Maz Duur, the maegi, uses blood magic to “save” Khal Drogo’s life, ultimately leaving him in a vegetative state and taking Daenerys’ unborn child as the blood price.

 Most prominent speaker: Xaro Xhoan Daxos, the merchant prince of Qarth who tries to steal Daenarys’ dragons.

-The only thing we know about the Qartheen language is that it is generally held to be very difficult for foreigners to pronounce, which is why the Qartheen usually speak the Common Tongue to merchants and visitors from Westeros.
+Separated geographically from Dothraki territories by a vast desert and never a part of the old Valyrian Freehold, the City of Qarth possesses its own unique language.
+Unfortunately, the only thing we know about the Qartheen language is that it’s generally very difficult for foreigners to pronounce.
+This is why the Qartheen usually speak the Common Tongue to merchants and visitors from Westeros.

-And What About the Languages of Sothoryos?
+And What About The Languages of Sothoryos?